atifrahman/SWALO/README.md

 # SWALO
 Scaffolding with assembly likelihood optimization

+## Files
+scaffolds_human.tar.gz contains scaffolding results of Human chromosome 14 data scaffolds_rest.tar.gz contains scaffolding results of other datasets used in the paper

 ## Scripts
 scaffolding_scripts.tar.gz contains scripts needed to generate the results used in the paper presenting SWALO.
 To run the scripts download the tarball and run